 - Level 3: $13.50/hour (individual), $14.50/hour (group)

-- February: Interested students can complete the online application (requires resume, cover letter, and unofficial academic transcript with highlighted courses to tutor).
+- February: Interested students can complete the online application in Handshake.

 - March: Application review.

 - Late March to mid April: Selected applicants will be invited for interviews with the Student Success Center.

 - Mid April to mid May: All application materials will be compared with tutoring needs.
 Additional applicants may be invited for interviews.

 - Late May to early June: After classes end, the SSC will screen all finalists for GPA eligibility, check faculty references, check student conduct and academic integrity records, finalize tutoring needs, and send out decisions to all applicants.